michelle-miller/conversation/intents.md

 {: shortdesc}

 <iframe class="embed-responsive-item" id="youtubeplayer" title="Working with intents" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/WbXTZBq-Xlk" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

+## Intent creation overview
+{: #intent-described}

+- Plan the intents for your application.

+  Consider what your customers might want to do, and what you want your application to be able to handle on their behalf.
+For example, you might want your application to help your customers make a purchase.
+If so, you can add a `#buy_something` intent.
+(The `#` prepended to the intent name helps to clearly identify it as an intent.)

+- Teach Watson about your intents.

+  Once you decide which business requests you want your application to handle for your customers, you must teach Watson about them.
+For each business goal (such as `#buy_something`), you must provide at least 10 examples of utterances that your customers typically use to indicate their goal.
+For example, `I want to make a purchase.`

+  Ideally, find real-world user utterance examples that you can extract from existing business processes.
+The user examples should be tailored to your specific business.
+For example, if you are an insurance company, your user examples might look more like this, `I want to buy a new XYZ insurance plan.`

+  The examples you provide are used by the service to build a machine learning model that can recognize the same and similar types of utterances and map them to the appropriate intent.

+Start with a few intents, and test them as you iteratively expand the scope of the application.

 ## Intent limits
 {: #intent-limits}